Vaufreyd/ReadWriteVideosWithOpenCV/README.md

 to/from [OpenCV](http://opencv.org/) cv::Mat objects under Windows/Linux/Mac OSX.
 Efficiency is not the goal here, we want to share our Swiss knife to facilitate video manipulation as you may have encounter problems to do so.

+### Benefits

-Using this code you will be able, even under Windows (the poor sibling of [OpenCV](http://opencv.org/) on this task), to read and to generate various types of videos.
-If [ffmpeg](https://www.ffmpeg.org/) can read it, you can read it.
-If [ffmpeg](https://www.ffmpeg.org/) can write it, you can write it setting your own codec parameters if your want.
+Using this code you will be able, even under Windows (the poor sibling of [OpenCV](http://opencv.org/) on this task), to read and to generate various types of videos :
++ We encoutered problems when reading some videos with OpenCV alone, this code solve them
++ While OpenCV let you define size and frame rate of the video, here, you can precisely define all kind of parameters for reading or writing videos: codecs, quality, bandwith, size, pixel format, etc.

 ## RGBD Sync SDK